e-mk/solagram/README.md

     ```
 2. Set up the configuration file:

-    > create `.env` file with the following variables:
+    > Create `.env` file with the following variables:

     ```dosini
     TG_BOT_TOKEN=<Your Telegram bot token>